Delhi Technological University: Cultural events

-E-Summit is an event aimed to advocate entrepreneurship among students, with leadership lectures and panel discussions involving various stalwarts from the industry.
+E-Summit is an event aimed at advocating entrepreneurship among students, with leadership lectures and panel discussions involving various stalwarts from the industry.
 It is conducted by the Entrepreneurship Development Cell of DTU, generally in February.

 Resonance is a collage of assorted literary and managerial events and serves as a stage for showcasing the talents of students in fields other than science and engineering.
 The arena is the annual Sports Meet of the Delhi College of Engineering, and Virasat is the name for a host of cultural events organised by SPIC MACAY.
 Pratibimb is the dramatics club of DTU.

 Excelsior is a fest organised by the Society of Robotics, DTU (SR-DTU).

 DTU was also hosted at the 2015 and 2018 ASME's International Human Powered Vehicle Challenge India.

-DTU also annually host TEDx talks since 2015 called "TEDxDTU".
+Since 2015, DTU also annually hosted TEDx talks called "TEDxDTU".
 Since its conception, it has had a line-up of speakers which include Karan Wahi, Akasa Singh, Ankur Warikoo and Kaustubh Radkar.